bartbutenaers/node-red-contrib-rtsp-client/README.md

 ### Handling the audio/video segments
 Once an RTSP stream is started, this node will start sending output messages on the *"Data"* output.
 These messages will contain ***MP4 containers***, containing audio and/or video chunks (as specified in the audio and video codecs in the config screen).

 CAUTION: the FFmpeg subprocess will pass those segments to this node via pipes.
 However the OS will limit the length of the data buffer that can be transferred via a pipe, for example 65 Kbyte on Raspbian.
 As a result this node will receive only chunks of data, instead of complete audio and video segments.
-As a result, this node will store chunks of data into the MP4 containers.
+As a result, this node will store chunks of data into the MP4 containers (called *'muxing'*).
 This means that the MP4 containers (in the output messages) contain only chunks of audio and video segments, so those ***MP4 containers are not playable***!!!
 Keep that in mind when e.g. you want to replay such mp4 files that have been recorded to disk...

-It is for example possible to convert the MP4 containers to fragmented MP4, to display the stream in the Node-RED dashboard:
+It is for example possible to convert the MP4 containers to fragmented MP4 (which is a cross browser compatible format), to display the stream in the Node-RED dashboard:

 ![fragmented mp4](https://user-images.githubusercontent.com/14224149/172045730-e5dc3b3d-89a1-45e3-ae4f-39da8af53518.png)
 ```